icreated/portal-api/README.md

 *   Spring configuration with @Configuration annotation
 *	Idempiere context injected by application.properties
-*	Simple architecture with @Autowire annotation
+*	Simple architecture with @Autowired annotation
 *   JdbcTemplate used over native DB Idempiere static database connection
+*	Possibility to map Idempiere Model with BeanPropertyRowMapper
+*	Spring Security integrated

 From a functional point of view this plugin provides following features: